-The selected unit must meet HUD's Housing Quality Standards (HQS) and/or equivalent state or local standards approved by HUD [24 CFR 982.305(a)].
-The PHA will inspect the owner's dwelling unit at least annually to ensure that the unit continues to meet HQS requirements.
-See chapter 8 for a discussion of the HQS standards and policies for HQS inspections at initial lease-up and throughout the family's tenancy.
+The selected unit must meet HUD's Housing Quality Standards (HQS) National Standards for the Physical Inspection of Real Estate (NSPIRE) and/or equivalent state or local standards approved by HUD [24 CFR 982.305(a)].
+The PHA will inspect the owner's dwelling unit at least annually biennially to ensure that the unit continues to meet HQS inspection requirements.
+See Chapter 8 for a discussion of the HQS NSPIRE standards and policies for HQS inspections at initial lease-up and throughout the family's tenancy.